Syncfusion AI Assistant

 How to set spacing between lane or phase header and its children

-The diagram allows you to define custom spacing between a lane or phase header and its child elements (such as nodes, connectors, or groups) using the ChildrenSpacing property.
-This property takes a DiagramThickness object to define spacing on all four sides: Top, Bottom, Left, and Right.
+Define custom spacing between a lane or phase header and its child elements (nodes, connectors, or groups) using the ChildrenSpacing property, which accepts a DiagramThickness with Top, Bottom, Left, and Right values.

-By default, the ChildrenSpacing value is 20 pixels on all sides.
-You can modify this value to control the padding between the header and its children within the swimlane layout.
+By default, ChildrenSpacing is 20 pixels on all sides.
+Adjust these values to control padding between the header and its children within the Swimlane.

-The following example shows how to apply custom spacing using the ChildrenSpacing property.
+The following example shows how to apply custom spacing using ChildrenSpacing property.

 @using Syncfusion.Blazor.Diagram